caryoscelus/heavy-bright-sun-wip/chapters/005-chapter-fifth.md

 "Go on, go on, go on", somebody preached in the darkness.
 And then repeated those tiny useless words a half dozen times more.
 And then again, and again, and again.
-It no longer sounded like an urge to continue, but it attained a certain beat to it that was pushing forward, until it succeeded to surface.
+It no longer sounded like an urge to continue, but attained a certain beat to it that was pushing forward, until it succeeded to surface.

     ***

 Then i started to hear distant voices.

 Then i started to feel distant warmth.

 And finally, the room with a small pulsating screen and a whole crowd of people came crashing into me like a spring thunder.
 I felt my hands stuck on a sweaty